Taylor Family Kayaking at Silver Springs State Park Ocala National Forest Florida 2021 10

 Honeymoon Island and Caladesi State Park

 Just a short drive out of Tampa is one of Florida’s most beloved parks, Honeymoon Island State Park.
 For those wanting an escape from the city, kayaking the area offers four miles of beach and a virgin pine forest filled with eagles, osprey, and great horned owls, as well as many land animals.
 Tortoises, raccoons, and armadillos are common.
+BONUS: with Hurricane Idalia in 2023 displaced flamingos have started to frequent Honeymoon Island State Park.
+They haven’t been deemed residents yet, but they’ve been seen here since August 2023.

 While a ferry shuttles most visitors to the neighboring state park, Caladesi Island, we prefer paddling!
 Be mindful of larger vessels though as you paddle to Caladesi Island, and say hi to the dolphins for us!
+Also, there can be strong currents, so be sure you’re safe and smart about your crossing.

 For park information, visit the Florida State Parks site